 The camera on your child’s phone can be used as a scanner so line art can be imported with a transparent background, ready to build on.
 The app is free.

-The best educational apps for children at Key Stage 4 (14 to 16 years old)
+The best educational apps for children age 14 to 16 years old (Key Stage 4)

-3. Learning outside of the classroom knows no limits with the Skillshare app.
+3. Learning outside of the classroom knows no limits with Skillshare.

 Online lessons include design, illustration, business, technology, photo and film, entrepreneurship and writing but be warned that you do need to purchase many of them.